goldingn/neuts2efficacy/methods.md

 scale reduction factor statistic (1.01 or less for all parameters), the effective sample size (greater than 500 for all parameters) and visual inspection of trace plots.

+These posterior samples are used to visualise the joint posterior distribution over immune escape and transmissibility of Omicron, relative to Delta, via a kernel density estimate over pairs of parameter samples.
+Immune escape is calculated as:

+1 − (1 − *I*<sub>O</sub>)/(1 − *I*<sub>*Δ*</sub>)

+but with *Q* fixed at 1.
+Ie. it is the reduction in the effect of immunity on transmission shown by Omicron, relative to Delta, in a fully immune cohort.

+The posterior distributions over vaccine efficacies for different ourcomes, products, doses, and dregrees of waning are computed to predict the range likely efficacies that might be expected with Omicron

 For choices of prior distributions, see [here](R/build_neut_model.R) for the main vaccine efficacy model and [here](R/add_omicron_model.R) for